HOT WATER AUCKLAND WIDE

 Benefits of Mains Pressure

-- Consistent pressure -- hot and cold water arrive at the same pressure, making temperature control smooth and predictable at every outlet.
+• Consistent pressure -- hot and cold at the same pressure

-- No header tank required -- frees up roof space and eliminates the maintenance and potential leak risks associated with header tanks.
+• No header tank -- frees up roof space, fewer leak risks

 How Mains Pressure Cylinders Work